Fans Flip Out Over Casting Of ‘Twilight’ Star Kristen Stewart As Princess Diana In ‘Spencer’ Biopic

 “Um, you could find a British actress,” commented a second social media fan.

-“So the most charismatic royal ever is going to be played by a lump of wood, this is gonna be painful,” said a third follower of the entertainment news site.
+“So the most charismatic royal ever is going to be played by a lump of wood, this is gonna be painful,” said a third follower.

 “Apparently you’ve only seen the Twilight films because she’s actually a tremendous actress.
 Wrong for this role, though,” stated a fourth fan.

-Director Pablo Larrain will direct Kristen in the film.
+Director Pablo Larrain will direct Stewart in the film.
 The movie will reportedly delve into the reasons why Diana felt she would never ascend to the throne as the queen of England.
-It will also reportedly explore the widely perceived illusion of her fairytale marriage to Prince Charles.
+It will also reportedly explore the widely perceived illusion of her fairy tale marriage to Prince Charles.

 Deadline reported that the film will take place during the late princess’s final Christmas holiday with the royal family at Sandringham Estate in Norfolk, England.
 At that time, Diana was the mother of two young sons, Princes William and Harry.

 This pivotal moment in Diana’s history will explore the challenges the princess faced upon deciding to exit the royal family.
 In the Deadline interview, the director called the prospect of eliminating all chances for Diana to be queen “a fairy tale upside down.”
 The film will also cover Diana’s conflicted feelings for her husband and the challenges she faced as she exited royal life.

-The director also revealed that casting Kristen would be an asset to his film.
-“Kristin is one of the great actors around today.”
-Pablo called the actress very “mysterious and fragile and ultimately, very strong as well.”
+The director also revealed that casting Stewart would be an asset to his film.

+“Kristin is one of the great actors around today,” the director said.
+Larrain called the actress very “mysterious and fragile and ultimately, very strong as well.”
 He felt that those qualities, in particular, make her uniquely qualified to portray the late princess in the film.